-Our Community Partner, Richmond Football Club, dedicated the AFL match between Richmond v Collingwood on Saturday 28 July 2018 to the Foundation.
+Our Community Partner, Richmond Football Club, is dedicating the AFL match between Richmond and Carlton on Sunday 11 August to the Alannah & Madeline Foundation.

 Together with Richmond and the Tiger Army we are working to build a safer world for kids.